rlucioni/cs171-hw4-lucioni-renzo/README.md

 ## Voila!
 Use this image as guidance.
-The "Pulaski" station is selected for showing data in detail view.
+The "Pulaski" station is selected for showing data in detail view. *The example here does not show the correct data.*

 <img src="img/finalVis_P1.png" width="800" style="display: block; margin-left:auto; margin-right:auto;"/>